Category:

 Frequently Asked Questions

-Chatbot interface design is the practice of structuring the visual and conversational elements that allow users to interact with an automated messaging system.
-It combines conversation flows, message presentation, prompts, and interaction cues so users can communicate with AI through natural language.
-The goal is to create an interaction that feels predictable, accurate, and evokes a sense of trust in the user.
-Good design ensures that users understand what the chatbot can do, how to ask questions, and how the system will respond.
-When those elements work together, the interface fades into the background and the task gets done.
+Chatbot UI design is the practice of structuring the visual and conversational elements that allow users to interact with an AI-powered messaging system.
+It combines conversation flows, message presentation, prompts, and interaction cues so users can communicate through natural language.
+Strong chatbot UI design fades into the background and lets the task get done without the user thinking about the interface.

-How is chatbot UI design different from traditional UI design?
+How is chatbot UI design different from chatbot UX design?

 What should I look for in a chatbot UX designer?